RidiculousPower/cascading_configuration/README.md

 # Summary #

-Cascading configuration methods for single settings, arrays, hashes.
+Cascading configuration methods for single-object settings, arrays, hashes.

+The cascading aspect of each works the same, returning the appropriate lowest accumulated value.
+Configuration inheritance can cascade through modules, classes, and to instances.

+This means that we can create configuration modules, optionally setting configuration defaults, and include those configuration modules in other modules or classes.

 ## :attr_configuration ##

-:attr_configuration provides inheritable configuration that cascades downward.
+:attr_configuration provides inheritable single-object configurations that cascades downward.
+The value lowest in the ancestor hierarchy will be returned.

-Configuration inheritance can cascade through modules, classes, and instances.

-:attr_configuration defines a single attribute accessor that searches upward for the first ancestor defining the configuration.
+### :attr_class_configuration ###

+:attr_class_configuration works like :attr_configuration but does not cascade to instances.

+### :attr_local_configuration ###

+:attr_local_configuration works like :attr_configuration but does not cascade.
+This is primarily useful for creating local configurations maintained in parallel with cascading configurations (for instance, with the same variable prefixes), for overriding the local configuration method, and for hiding the configuration variable (coming soon).

 ## :attr_configuration_array ##

-:attr_configuration_array provides inheritable configuration that cascades downward.

-Configuration inheritance can cascade through modules, classes, and instances.

-:attr_configuration_array defines a single attribute accessor that composes the set of configuration values appropriate to the ancestor level being queried (merging downward from most distant ancestor to self).
+:attr_configuration_array provides inheritable array configurations that cascade downward.
+A composite sorted and unique array will be returned (merging downward from most distant ancestor to self).

 An internal cache is kept, and any configuration updates that occur to higher-level ancestors cascade immediately downward.

 The array maintained by :attr_configuration_array is kept ordered and unique.

+### :attr_class_configuration_array ###

+:attr_class_configuration_array works like :attr_configuration_array but does not cascade to instances.

+### :attr_local_configuration_array ###

+:attr_local_configuration_array works like :attr_configuration_array but does not cascade.
+This is primarily useful for creating local configurations maintained in parallel with cascading configurations (for instance, with the same variable prefixes), for overriding the local configuration method, and for hiding the configuration variable (coming soon).

 ## :attr_configuration_hash ##

-:attr_configuration_hash provides inheritable configuration that cascades downward.

-Configuration inheritance can cascade through modules, classes, and instances.

-:attr_configuration_hash defines a single attribute accessor that composes the set of configuration values appropriate to the ancestor level being queried (merging downward from most distant ancestor to self).
+:attr_configuration_array provides inheritable hash configurations that cascade downward.
+A composite hash will be returned (merging downward from most distant ancestor to self).

 An internal cache is kept, and any configuration updates that occur to higher-level ancestors cascade immediately downward.

+### :attr_class_configuration_hash ###

+:attr_class_configuration_hash works like :attr_configuration_hash but does not cascade to instances.

+### :attr_local_configuration_hash ###

+:attr_local_configuration_hash works like :attr_configuration_hash but does not cascade.
+This is primarily useful for creating local configurations maintained in parallel with cascading configurations (for instance, with the same variable prefixes), for overriding the local configuration method, and for hiding the configuration variable (coming soon).

 # Install #